Fukui] Kumagawa-juku, the road that brought the bounty of the Wakasa Sea to Kyoto

 The store has a nice atmosphere.

-You can check in advance which stores will be open that day on the irodori Labo.
-Instagram account.
+You can check in advance which stores will be open that day on irodori Labo.'s Instagram account.
 (There are also days when none of the stores are open, so be sure to check in advance!)

 Click here for the website of "Wakasa Saba Kaido Kumagawa-juku"!